 However, I must admit that the prices have gone up quite a lot since I did this program back in the school year of 2013-2014 when the Teach in Spain Basics program cost $1,000.
 Even back then, the price tag was a huge consideration for me but it was much easier for me to reconcile (and imagine making back) than some of the current fees would be.
 My heart was set on Granada and so it made sense to make the investment.
 However, if you don’t have a serious desire to be in Andalucía and don’t need to know right away where you will be placed, I honestly don’t know that it would be the best option for you.

 CIEE offers more peace of mind for young travelers (and their families!) as everything is available in English, you’re dealing primarily with other Americans if you call for support, there is literally someone waiting for you when you arrive in Spain, and a number of other “hand-holding” perks.
 However, if you’ve had some experience traveling and/or living abroad (especially in a Spanish-speaking country) or are just generally independent, you don’t necessarily need any of this and might want to practically consider saving the fees for your life abroad.

 If you’re curious to see some of the pros and cons we’ve compiled about the Auxiliares program as well, you can find more information about that in this blog post, as well as some more general information about options for returning to Spain here.

 Of course, every individual’s situation is going to be different and there are so many details to consider when making this big decision.
-If you feel that you’d like to talk it through one-on-one, we would be more than happy to schedule a consulting session with you, now or later on in your process!
+If you feel that you’d like to talk it through one-on-one, we would be more than happy to schedule a coaching session with you, now or later on in your process!
 There are certainly some things I know now that I wish I had known when I was in your shoes and would love to really delve into it with you.
-You can read the details about our consulting services here.
+You can read the details about our coaching services here.